 A few years ago, when I started working on one of my albums, I decided to let others manage entire production process.
 Many talented and super skilled musicians were involved as well as engineers and producers.
-Everything was professionally done with crystal clear sound and perfect performance of super skilled musicians.
+Everything was professionally done with a crystal clear sound and perfect performance of super skilled musicians.
 Everything seems perfect, right?
 Wrong!
 As a songwriter and a performer, I have my vision, sense and style, and you will probably agree with me that if your heart aligns with electronic dance music you would have difficulties to accept ballad style for your song and wise versa.
 It has nothing to do with liking or disliking specific genre.
 I can listen to any kind of music.
 It has to do with your feelings.
-If you cannot feel the style, you can't perform in this style period!
+If you cannot feel the style, you can't nail your performance in this style, period!
 However, I've done this mistake thinking that if I'm a skilled singer, I can sing anything.
 Yes I can, but why would I?
 I rather enjoy the process of creation and put all my feelings and love into it.
-The best way is to find like minded people, but what if you have to wait for them forever?
-Last year, I came to the recording studio with a new song "I wish to practice me".
-The title is very symbolic with my new philosophy: "If you want it done right, do it yourself", but I didn't think about it on that day.
+The best way to succeed is to find like minded people, but what if you have to wait for them forever?
+Last year, I came to a recording studio with my new song "I wish to practice me".
+The title is very symbolic with my new philosophy: "If you want it done right, do it yourself", but I didn't think about it that day.
 It came to me after weeks of trying to explain to the studio engineer, who was in denial, the style and feeling of the song.
 Yet, it didn't come out the way I wanted.
-I became tired of it and decided to become an engineer:) Crazy, right!
+I became tired of it and decided to become a music engineer:) Crazy, right!
 On the top of 6 years of my musical education and many years of experience, I went to learn music production in New York.
 Wow!
 It was the best crazy thing I've done recently.
-Now, I'm running my new project "Magical Child" and have released a song "I wish to practice me" on my own, and it sounds the way I want, and I am proud to put my name on it.
+Now, I do a full production by myself and have released a song "I wish to practice me" on my own, and it sounds the way I want, and I am proud to put my name on it.
 Listen to it, and I hope you will like "I wish to practice me".
-It had a long way, and it came to you:) https://itunes.apple.com/us/album/i-wish-to-practice-me/id634301648?i=634301809
+It had a long way, and it came to you:) https://itunes.apple.com/us/album/i-wish-to-practice-me/id634301648?i=634301809 I'm very gratetul to my teachers.
+I mean people, who created obstacles for me.
+It pushed me into another dimention of thinking and helped me to grow and developed myself personally and professionally.
+And it feels soooooo good!
+Love, Elvira Kalnik.

 I am writing this, because I want to share my excitement about a website www.elvirak.com that was built for me recently by "Symbols" (www.symbols.co.il).
 It is obvious, if you run business, you need a website, but I would say, it's not enough just to have a website.
 It is imperative to have a functional and professionally looking website.
 There are tons of options on the Internet to creat a website by yourself with templates ant tools for less, or for free, and there are tons of "dead" websites that are disfunctional and boring.
 After all, you will have to pay to host your website.
 I decided to go Pro and must say, it worth every penny I've spent.
 I got a beautiful, functional website with all features I could dream about: music player, links to Facebook, Twitter, selling function, news updates, gallery, mailing list and more.
 Design is amazing.
 It's a clean looking website, but at the same time, it has all bells and whistles.
 I totally love it:)